-- Flush the boat's water system thoroughly with fresh water.
+- 1. Flush the boat's water system thoroughly with fresh water.
 Make sure all nontoxic antifreeze is removed from the system. - 2.
-The water system should be drained completely. - To disinfect the water system, use one gallon of water and 1/4 cup of CloroxTM or PurexTM household bleach (5% sodium hypochlorite solution).
+The water system should be drained completely. - To disinfect the water system, use one gallon of water and 1/4 cup of Clorox[TM] or Purex[TM] household bleach (5% sodium hypochlorite solution).
 This is recommended for each 15 gallons of tank capacity. - 4.
 Allow to stand for three (3) hours.
-If time is a factor, greater concentrations of chlorine solution will be needed to disinfect the water system.
+If time is a factor, greater concentrations of chlorine solution will be needed to disinfect the water system. - 5.
+Drain the system. - 6.
+Flush the system thoroughly with fresh water. - 7.
+Fill the system with fresh water.